PseudoDevs/IamGhost/FATAL8.md

-Last updated: 2024-04-02 15:58:55
+Last updated: 2024-04-02 15:59:59
-Random Quote: Wise men speak because they have something to say; Fools because they have to say something. - Plato
+Random Quote: We read the world wrong and say that it deceives us. - Rabindranath Tagore